Belle (Patrick Fiori, Daniel Lavoie and Garou song): Other recording

-Chart performance and records
+Chart performance

-The song was charted on the French Singles Chart for 60 weeks, which is to date the second single with most total weeks in the Top 100 (the number one is "U-Turn (Lili)", by AaRON, with 61 weeks), and the first one in the top 50, with 49 weeks.
-It entered the chart at #96 on 9 May 1998, and climbed slowly, reaching number one in its 18th week, which is one of the slowest climbs to first place.
-It was also the first trio to reach #1 on this chart.
-It had huge weekly sales when the musical was performed, from 12 September 1998.
-It stayed at the top for 18 consecutive weeks, which was at the time the record of the most weeks at #1 (this record was beaten in 2000 by Lou Bega's "Mambo no. 5 (a Little Bit of...)", with 20 weeks).
+"Belle" charted on the French Singles Chart for 60 weeks, which was at the time the single with most total weeks in the top 100, and the first one in the top 50, with 49 weeks.
+It entered the chart at number 96 on 9 May 1998, climbed slowly, reaching number one in its 18th week, which is one of the slowest climbs to first position.
+It was also the first single performed as a trio to reach number one on this chart.
+It weekly sales began to rise when the musical was performed, from 12 September 1998.
+It stayed at the top for 18 consecutive weeks, which was at the time the record of the most weeks at number one (this record was beaten in 2000 by Lou Bega's "Mambo no. 5 (a Little Bit of...)", with 20 weeks).
 After that, the song managed to drop slowly, totaling 31 weeks in the top ten.

-Certified Diamond disc by the SNEP, it was the best-selling single of 1998.
+Certified diamond disc by the Syndicat National de l'Édition Phonographique, it was the best-selling single of 1998.

-In Belgium (Wallonia), the single debuted at #24 on the Ultratop 40 Singles Chart, on 6 June 1998.
-It topped the chart for only six weeks, from 19 September to 24 October, but remained in the top ten for 30 consecutive weeks.
-It fell off the chart (Top 40) after 44 weeks.
+In Belgium (Wallonia), the single debuted at number 24 on the Ultratop 40 Singles Chart, on 6 June 1998.
+It topped the chart for only six weeks, from 19 September to 24 October, remained in the top ten for 30 consecutive weeks, and fell off the chart (top 40) after 44 weeks.
 It is the best-selling single of the year and the most successful song from 1995 in that country.

 In 1999, the song was awarded 'Song of the year' at the Victoires de la Musique.